sethvargo/go-envconfig/README.md

 ```

 The `noinit` tag is only application for struct pointer fields.
 Put the tag on
-non-struct-pointer fields won't have any effect.
+non-struct-pointer will return an error.

+### Custom

 You can also define your own decoder for structs (see below).